|Author:||Nola||Published:||about 5 years ago|

 Avoid clichés.
 Try thinking of something fresh.
 Instead of saying an object is ‘as white as snow’, think of other things that are white and use something less common (e.g. milk, pearls, clouds, whipped cream, photocopy paper, bridal gown).

 Brainstorm ideas.
 Your first idea will seldom be your best.
 Come up with as many possibilities as you can without censoring them.
 Then pick the best one.

 Change perspective.
 Don’t just look at obvious similarities between two things.
 Try looking at it from different angles.
 I attended a workshop in which poet Cameron Semmens asked us what the moon is like.
 Most people thought of round objects like a ball or a pizza.
 He then asked us to think of different phases of the moon (e.g. crescent moon, half-moon) or to consider what the moon looks like at different times of the day or with different types of sky as a background.
 The variety of examples people came up with was amazing.

 Match the mood.
 Ensure that any similes or metaphors correspond to the mood of the piece you’re writing (e.g. amusing metaphors for a funny article, dramatic similes for a serious scene).
-Your protagonist’s eyes might be ‘so bloodshot they look like a Google map of Mars’, but that humorous description may ruin your suspenseful scene.
+Your protagonist’s eyes might be ‘so bloodshot they look like a Google map of Mars’, but that humorous description may ruin your tender romantic scene.
 Save it for later and write something else.